Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: Abstract

 \section{Abstract}

-The Lagrangians and Hamiltonians of classical field theory require to comprise gauge fields in order to be form-invariant under {\em local gauge transformations}.
+The Lagrangians and Hamiltonians of classical field theory require to comprise gauge fields in order to be form-invariant under \emph{local gauge transformations}.
 These gauge fields have turned out to correctly describe pertaining elementary particle interactions.
-In this paper, this principle is extended to require {\em additionly\/} the form-invariance of a classical field theory Hamiltonian under variations of the space-time curvature emerging from the gauge fields.
-This approach is devised on the basis of the {\em extended\/} canonical transformation formalism of classical field theory which allows for transformations of the space-time metric in addition to transformations of the fields.
-Working out the Hamiltonian that is form-invariant under extended local gauge transformations, we can dismiss the conventional requirement for gauge bosons to be {\em massless\/} in order for them to preserve the local gauge invariance.
-The emerging equation of motion for the {\em curvature scalar\/} $R$ turns out to be compatible with that from a Proca system in the case of a {\em static\/} gauge field.
+In this paper, this principle is extended to require the form-invariance of a classical field theory Hamiltonian under variations of the space-time curvature emerging from the gauge fields.
+This approach is devised on the basis of the \emph{extended} canonical transformation formalism of classical field theory which allows for diffeomorphisms in addition to transformations of the fields.